Thrakbad/Thrakbad.github.io/README.md

 # Icarus Launcher

+This is a description for my app "Icarus Launcher", which can be found in the [Google Play Store](https://play.google.com/store/apps/details?id=at.thrakbad.icaruslauncher) or as an [APK download](https://goo.gl/LXag8Q).
+It should work for Android devices with Android API level 4.0.3 or higher.

 ![Screenshot of the launcher](launcher.jpg)

 Icarus Launcher is a custom launcher for Android phones built solely for the LARP Icarus by Terre Spezzate.
 It won't be useful for anyone outside the game.
 It replaces the launcher (= home screen) of your Android phone and offers functionality you might find useful during the game.
 It also alters the look and feel of your device to allow for a maximum of immersion.